Catacrockers/WikiTocha/en/software_engineering/software_engineering.md

 A software requirements specification is a description of a software system to be developed.
 The software requirements specification lays out functional and non-functional requirements, and it may include a set of use cases that describe user interactions that the software must provide.

 [IEEE 380](http://www.cse.msu.edu/~cse870/IEEEXplore-SRS-template.pdf) provides a standard for SRS.
 It is important that the first part of the SRS refelcts the business language and goals, and the business managers must agree with the requirements.
-A common way of writing requirements is using *use cases*, because use cases also define a way to test the system later.
+A common way of writing requirements is using **use cases**, because use cases also define a way to test the system later.

-## Use cases
+### Use cases

+In software engineering, a use case is a list of actions or event steps typically defining the interactions between an actor and a system to achieve a goal.
+The actor can be a human or other external system.
+Use case analysis is a valuable requirement analysis technique that is often used in SRS and test plans.

+Some interesting books on use cases are
++ Writing Effective Use Cases - Alistair Cockburn
++ USE-CASE 2.0 - Dr. Ivar JacobsonIan SpenceKurt Bittner

 ## Architecture Description: Stakeholders and concerns